simonamdev/charitybot2/README.md

 updating the amount raised automatically on the stream overlay, helping the charity streamer focus on what they do best: entertaining viewers in aid of a good cause.

-CB2 also offers real time feedback
+CB2 also offers real time feedback to the streamer on their specific fundraiser's page, such as the largest/average donation amount and the progess of donations over time.

 ## CharityBot2 beta tests